djacura/AGame/README.md

 ## Subscriptions Page

 This is where the user will come to subscribe to AGame \
-This is layed out with Two shadow blocks one on the left and right both hold the details of the subscriptions.
+This is laid out with Two shadow blocks one on the left and the right both hold the details of the subscriptions.

 - The Membership Name
 - The Price per month for the Membership
 - And what each Membership includes

-This also then goes on to the Subscritions payment page which is very simple and has just a reminder of what the user is subscribing to and then a Stipe card element same as the checkout page to take customer details and then subscribe to the site.
+This also then goes on to the Subscriptions payment page which is very simple and has just a reminder of what the user is subscribing to and then a Stipe card element same as the checkout page to take customer details and then subscribe to the site.

 ---

 ## My Profile Page

-This page is where the user will come to view their personlised profile page
+This page is where the user will come to view their personalized profile page

-This is layed out with 3 shadow blocks, layed out across the page on desktop and stacked on mobile view. the blocks contain info as follows:
+This is laid out with 3 shadow blocks, laid out across the page on desktop and stacked on mobile view. the blocks contain info as follows:

 ### Left block contains: